cltl/ba-text-mining/lab_sessions/offenseval/pynlp/README.md

 The Offenseval code is organized in three folders

 - tasks: contains classes to extract data related to specific tasks.
-You can use the model of the 'offenseval' to extract data from other tasks/data sets
+You can use the model of 'vua_format' to extract data from other tasks/data sets
 - ml_pipeline: code for ML pipeline
     * preprocessing: tokenize, lowercase, etc.
     * representation: format data for input to classifiers.
 Currently allows for count vectors and word embeddings